BAJAJ BROKING

 Bombay Stock Exchange (BSE)

-Established in 1875, the BSE is Asia's oldest stock exchange and offers trading in equities, currencies, and derivatives.
+Established in 1875, the BSE is Asia's veteran stock exchange and offers trading in equities, currencies, and derivatives.

 National Stock Exchange (NSE)

-India’s largest stock exchange by volume, known for its benchmark index, Nifty 50, and state-of-the-art trading system.
+India’s massive stock exchange by volume, known for its benchmark index, Nifty 50, and state-of-the-art trading system.

 Multi-Commodity Exchange (MCX)